Commutativity in the Algorithmic Lovasz Local Lemma: Counting stable sequences: Proof of Theorems and

 Clearly, a $\pi$-stable word $W$ can be uniquely reconstructed from the corresponding sequence $\varphi_W$.
 Thus, $W\mapsto \varphi_W$ is an injective mapping from ${\tt Stab}_\pi(R,t)$ to ${\tt Stab}(R,t)$.
 Also, $\lambda_W=\lambda_{\varphi_W}$ for any $W\in{\tt Stab}_\pi(R,t)$.
 This means that Theorem~\ref{th:StabCounting} will follow from the following result.

 \begin{theorem} Suppose that $(\rho,\sim)$ satisfies either the cluster expansion condition~\eqref{eq:Condition:b} or the Shearer's condition from Definition~\ref{def:Shearer}. \footnote{Note that Bissacot et al.~\cite{Bissacot} proved that the cluster expansion condition implies Shearer's condition, so it would suffice to prove just the second claim.
-However, the definition of the cluster expansion condition in~\cite{Bissacot} was slightly stronger: the sum in~\eqref{eq:Condition:b} was taken over $S\in{\tt Ind}(\Gamma^+(f))$, while we sum over $S\in{\tt Ind}(\Gamma(f))$.
+However, as mentioned in Remark~\ref{remark:cluster-expansion}, the definition of the cluster expansion condition was slightly stronger than condition~\eqref{eq:Condition:b}.
 Due to this annoying technicality we consider the two cases separately in the proof. } Then

 \end{theorem} \begin{proof} First, assume that the Shearer's condition holds.
 In this case the claim has been proven in~\cite{KolipakaSzegedy,HarveyVondrak15}.
 To elaborate, let $p\in\mathbb R^{|F|}$ be the vector from Definition~\ref{def:Shearer}, and define